-As a medical doctor, I have been dealing with disease for more than thirty years.
+As a medical doctor, I have been dealing with disease and illness for more than thirty years.
 I have seen women who came to me to heal their bodies, but who actually needed a new story for their lives.
 My role as a physician made me a witness to the suffering caused by the disempowerment of women in the roles that have been assigned to them by society, or simply arising from their own inability to find a way out.
 I feel strongly that we have to move away from merely treating disease and promoting wellness to ask ourselves the next very important question:

 What could wholeness look like, and how can we not only create health but also find meaning and bring about a sense of being fully alive?

 The original meaning of the word health is wholeness.
 Creating health or wholeness asks of us to address disease or illness on all levels – mind, body, and soul.
 Living a meaningful life requires the ability to embrace ourselves completely, and to live from a space of embodied wisdom in every moment.
 Re-connecting with and returning to this wisdom is the inherent nature of the healing journey while celebrating the wonders and beauty of the design of the body.
 Healing of the soul is just as important as giving attention to the body.
 Your soul journey is deeply personal and unique, and only you can walk that path.

 To “be-alive-again” or “be-fully-in-life” is the focus of my approach.
 For me, it translates into living consciously in every moment with more care, compassion, creativity, intuition, and passion.
 Personally, I have never felt more alive than when I discovered the artist in me who wanted to find expression in so many ways.